openweb3-io/miniapps/apps/docs/platform/sticky-app.md

 Before implementing measures to prevent accidental closure, it's essential to understand why this behavior exists in the first place.

-Telegram Mini Apps allow developers to manipulate the visibility of the Close button, sometimes replacing it with a Back button.
-Because of this, Telegram developers want to ensure users can still exit an app even if the Close button is not visible.
+Openweb3 Mini Apps allow developers to manipulate the visibility of the Close button, sometimes replacing it with a Back button.
+Because of this, Openweb3 developers want to ensure users can still exit an app even if the Close button is not visible.
 This is why the swipe-down mechanism exists.

 Consider a scenario where the application displays the Back button but becomes unresponsive.
-In such cases, rather than closing the entire Telegram app, users can simply swipe down to close the mini application.
+In such cases, rather than closing the entire Openweb3 app, users can simply swipe down to close the mini application.
 Therefore, before you disable this mechanism, ensure that your application does not become unresponsive and trap users.